Wind down to sleep

 - balancing work with hobbies

-- taking annual leave
+- taking annual leave regularly

-- using sick leave when needed
+- using personal leave when needed

 - ensuring days off are restful (as much as you can)